 NCLC - NCLC supports an end to the special cost recovery treatment of GSEP, and the transition of the GSEP docket to a planning docket.
 Accelerated recovery of infrastructure costs through a monthly surcharge is an expensive way to incorporate delivery service investments into customer rates, and incentivizes spending up to any set cost cap.
 Removing special cost recovery, and revising the GSEP statute to accommodate informed gas system planning, will allow the Department to make careful informed decisions specifically focused on gas system planning.
 Part of that process should include a mapping of gas leak activity among other informational data points (which may require revisions of G.L. c.
 164, § 147).
 Other mapping to inform the process, such as where electric load is not currently constrained, highlighting areas served by the same utility company for both gas and electric service, would be informative as the Department considers where electrification efforts could begin promptly.
 Cost recovery of any planned investments, however, can and should come in rate cases, where it existed for decades before enactment of the GSEP statute and the overall rate impact of a utility’s proposal can be fully assessed.
 In the alternative, if the updated statute does not immediately end GSEP’s cost recovery component, then we would support a firm date for ending the special cost recovery treatment of GSEP.
 If a date must be chosen, we strongly recommend that the date added at G.L. c.
 164 § 145(b) should be moved up to a date no later than December 31, 2024.

-Supported by: LEAN; Conservation Law Foundation; HEET (with clarification); PowerOptions
+Supported by: LEAN; Conservation Law Foundation; HEET (with clarification); PowerOptions; Jonathan Buonocore (with clarification)

 Supporting Statements: